gmullerb/react-reducer-provider/readme/with-actions-creators.md

-# React Reducer Context with Actions Creators and Typescript typings
+# React Reducer Context with Actions Creators

 1 .
 Add **react-reducer-context** (and prerequisite) to `package.json`: